 The Realpool Global Fund was first established June 24, 2004 under the name of "2004 Realpool International Fund".
 On January 2, 2014, the 2004 Realpool International Fund was renamed to "Realpool Global Fund".
 Real estate investments previously held in 5 other real estate investment funds managed by bcIMC were acquired by or assigned to the Realpool Global Fund as outlined in Note 9.

 2. BASIS OF PRESENTATION

-(a) First time adoption of IFRS
+(a) Statement of compliance